 There are 115 different islands in the Seychelles, but most are uninhabited so it comes down to a choice between the three main islands as to where to stay – Mahé, Praslin and La Digue.
 Mahé is largest and home to the Seychelles’ capital Victoria and the international airport.
 Praslin is smaller and accessible by plane or ferry, and from there you can get the ferry on to La Digue – the smallest, quietest and arguably prettiest island.
 The islands are fairly close together so it’s tempting to try and see them all, but travel time and costs add up, so if you only have a few days in the Seychelles it’s best to focus on one island.
 Accommodation prices tend to be lower the longer you stay, so you can save money by not moving around too much.

-The currency in the Seychelles is the rupee (SCR or Seychellois Rupee), with around 16 rupees to the Pound and 14 to the Euro/US Dollar.
-Most things have to be imported to the islands, so it’s a good idea to bring plenty of sun cream, mosquito repellent and toiletries to avoid the high imported prices.
+The currency in the Seychelles is the rupee (SCR or Seychellois Rupee), with around 19 rupees to the Pound, 16.5 to the Euro and 14 to the US Dollar.
+Most things have to be imported to the islands, so it’s a good idea to bring plenty of sun cream, mosquito repellent and toiletries to avoid high imported prices.

 When you arrive into the airport, you need proof that you have accommodation booked, so it’s not the sort of place you can wing it and pick up a last-minute bargain.
 Luxury options far outweigh the budget gems, so if you want to bag the best places you need to book as far ahead as you can.
 Hotels tend to be expensive, so instead look out for family-run guesthouses or self-catering options like chalets, bungalows and villas.
 Expect to pay between £70 and £150 a night, depending on the location and facilities.